anapvasconcelos/ResearchArtifacts/data/ICSE_websites/ICSE_websites.md

     - NIER Track: 	https://conf.researchr.org/track/icse-2023/icse-2023-NIER
     - AE Track: 	https://conf.researchr.org/track/icse-2023/icse-2023-artifact-evaluation

 [^1]: In 2015 and 2021, SEET joined the Conference on Software Engineering Education and Training (CSEE\&T) as the Joint Track on Software Engineering Education and Training (JSEET), so when we mention JSEET we also refer to SEET as a single track.

-[^2]: The track did not exist.
+[^2]: This track did not exist in this ICSE edition.

-[^3]: The ICSE 2015 website is not available online, so we accessed an archived version of it from the Wayback Machine website: https://web.archive.org/web/20240213155619/http://2015.icse-conferences.org/
+[^3]: This ICSE website is not available online, so we accessed an archived version of it from the Wayback Machine website.

-[^4]: The ICSE 2018 website is not available online, so we accessed an archived version of it from the Wayback Machine website: https://web.archive.org/web/20191209180227/https://conf.researchr.org/home/icse-2018